itsmecevi/tableaufundamental/README.md

 * Build interactive dashboards and stories to reveal data insights.
 * Export content, publish workbooks, and download published content.
 ____

+Connect to and Customize Data: Connecting to Data

+**Objectives:**

+Identify the types of data Tableau can connect to.
+Describe Tableau's default (live) connection to data and its impact on visualizations.
+Explain the process to connect to a data source.
+Describe the role of the data grid in editing metadata.